lynnwallenstein/lynn.io-source-grunt/app/_posts/2013-12-22-nested-layouts-with-less-divs.md

   <img src="/img/post-assets/2013-12-22/github.png">
 </a>

-While the GitHub web site doesn't actually use this method, it is a good example of the structure I am talking about:
+While the GitHub web site doesn't actually use the code method I describe in this post, it is a good visual example of the design style:

 <a href="/img/post-assets/2013-12-22/github-annotation.png" title="Page sections on GitHub with comment nest" class="colorbox">
   <img src="/img/post-assets/2013-12-22/github-annotation.png">